Stagnating incomes mean gig workers must get head start on financial planning: Experts

-SINGAPORE – Platform workers, those folk who toil in jobs like ride hailing or food delivery, need to focus more on their long-term finances in the light of stagnating incomes over the past year.
+SINGAPORE – Platform workers, those in jobs like ride hailing or food delivery, need to focus more on their long-term finances in the light of stagnating incomes over the past year.

 The median pay for a full-time platform worker stayed unchanged in 2023 compared with 2022, despite inflation sending living costs higher.

-The volatile nature of the gig economy means it is difficult for such workers to even know how to plan for their midterm to long-term needs, but financial experts say they must start doing so.
+The volatile nature of the gig economy means it is difficult for such workers to know how to plan for their midterm to long-term needs, but financial experts say they must start doing so.

 They suggest that the core of any plan for a stable future revolves around the three key elements of savings, emergency funds and insurance.